22L31A0497/My_Learnings_At_MotionShield/README.md

 - [Digital Images - Computerphile](https://www.youtube.com/watch?v=06OHflWNCOE)
 - [What Is A Pixel In Computer Graphics](https://m.youtube.com/watch?v=wh54cmWLdHQ)

-##  Creating pure red, green, and blue images using NumPy and OpenCV
+##  Code for Creating pure red, green, and blue images using NumPy and OpenCV

 ```python